AttacktheSOC/attackthesoc.github.io/content/posts/detect-cap-gaps/index.md

 **CAP Strategy**: Require MFA to all resources

-**What shouldn't happen**: There should never be a single-factor signins to any resource unless explicit exclusions were made
+**What shouldn't happen**: There should never be single-factor signins to any resource unless explicit exclusions were made

 **Detection**: If any user successfully initializes a session via single-factor authentication to any unexpected resource